durangoretro/web/docs/tools/nanoboot.md

 !!! note

-	This is a **best effort** protocol, without any flow control, acknowledge or negotiation.
+	This is a **best effort** protocol, without any _flow control_, acknowledge or negotiation.
+Being a _simplex_ link, there's no way for the receiver to request any 'file' from the sender -- if the receiver is _ready_ when the sender transmits, transfer will be successful.

 ## The Hardware